qgis/QGIS-Documentation/source/docs/training_manual/processing/iterative.rst

 This can be a lengthy and tedious task, especially if the number of watersheds is large.
 However, it is a task that can be easily automated, as we will see.

-The algorithm to use for clipping a raster layer with a polygon layer is called *Clip grid with polygons*, and has the following parameters dialog.
+The algorithm to use for clipping a raster layer with a polygon layer is called *Clip raster with polygons*, and has the following parameters dialog.

 .. image:: img/iterative/clip.png